Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity: Materials and methods

 Given this joint distribution, the conditional distribution of the function values \( \mathbf{f}_* \) at the test points given the observed data \( \mathbf{y} \), the posterior distribution, is:

 where the posterior mean \( \boldsymbol{\mu}_* \) and covariance \( \Sigma_* \) are given by:

-In our context, \( \mathbf{X} \) contains two vectors: the daily SRE estimates at a given station, and the SRE values of the previous day used during training; \( \mathbf{y} \) represents the daily rainfall observations at a corresponding station used during training; and \( \mathbf{X_*} \) contains the daily SRE estimates at same station as well as the SRE values of the previous day used during testing.
+In our context, \( \mathbf{X} \) contains a number of vectors: the daily SRE estimates at a given station, the SRE values of the previous day, as well as the addition predictors from Table~\ref{tab_vars} used during training; \( \mathbf{y} \) represents the daily rainfall observations at a corresponding station used during training; and \( \mathbf{X_*} \) contains the daily SRE estimates at same station, the SRE values of the previous day, as well as the additional predictors from Table~\ref{tab_vars} used during testing.
 We used the Mat\'{e}rn kernel given by:

-where $k(x, x')$ is the covariance function, $\sigma^2$ is the variance parameter, $\nu$ is a parameter that controls the smoothness of the kernel, $\Gamma(\nu)$ is the gamma function, $\rho$ is the length scale parameter, $d = \|x - x'\|$, and $K_\nu$ is the modified Bessel function of the second kind of order $\nu$.
+where $k(x, x')$ is the covariance function, $\sigma^2$ is the variance parameter, $\nu$ is a parameter that controls the smoothness of the kernel, $\Gamma(\nu)$ is the gamma function, $\rho$ is the length scale parameter, $d = \|x - x'\|$, and $K_\nu$ is the modified Bessel function of the second kind of order~$\nu$.

-Different GPR models were built for different rainfall intensity categories (i.e. [0.85, 5), [5, 20), [20, 40), and $> 40$ mm/day), and the rainfall values were also normalized as done by \citet{Li2023}.